sergeigribanov/ISRSolver/README.md

   ```console
   cmake -DCMAKE_INSTALL_PREFIX=$HOME/packages/ISRSolver $HOME/source/ISRSolver
   ```
-7. Please note that smake sometimes cannot find some packages depending on how they were installed.
+7. Please note that cmake sometimes cannot find some packages depending on how they were installed.
 If an error occurs that cmake cannot find a particular package, you should to run cmake with the appropriate options. **TO-DO: insert these commands and describe options**
 8. Build and install:
   ```console
   make -j8